jvansch1/ycharts-wiki/Developer-Environment-Setup.md

 ssh-add -K ~/.ssh/ycharts-2014-01.pem
 ```

+# Make is your ssh keys are added to the ssh-agent on login
+echo "ssh-add -A" >> ~/.bash_profile

 ## Install AutoEnv, set up env specific to this directory
 Install Autoenv to manage having different aws access keys.
 Be aware of the caveats that follow the install process